 The world of app development moves at a lightning pace.
 Take too long writing an app and you could soon be beaten to the marketplace by the newest app developer on the block (who’s probably 10 years old).
 Or, in the case of an internal app for an enterprise, entire workflows could come to a grinding halt while a team of developers work out the newest UI bugs.
 Who has time for that?
 This is why we have reviewed what we see as the best low code app development platforms for building mobile apps.

 Picking from the best low code app development platforms may make your life easier.
 They make it simple to integrate with existing enterprise environments without developers having to write their own APIs or integrations.
+Kumulos’ partnership with Low-Code and No-code platforms allows highly sophisticated mobile apps be built with little or no technical skills and at a fraction of the cost and complexity normally required to build apps.
 Database connections, user verification, directory services and more all bundled up into handy to use libraries.
 Simply drag, drop and you’re done.
 Many low code platforms even come with Google and iTunes app store integration, so you can immediately submit new versions of your app to the stores and get them out the door.

 So which of the many low code app development platforms is best for your need?
 It depends – some of these platforms work best at the enterprise level with powerful built in integrations, some make it easy to quickly get a MVP out the door and some have their strengths in mobile and POS applications.
 So we’ve tried to create a comprehensive list, with what we saw as the strengths of each of these platforms.